-The Illinois GA provides coverage to owners of covered policies issued by member insurers (life, health, and annuity insurers licensed to write insurance in the state).
+The Illinois GA provides coverage to owners of covered policies issued by member insurers (life, health, health maintenance organizations, and annuity insurers licensed to write business in the state).

-To determine if a company is licensed to write insurance in Illinois, you may call the Illinois Department of Insurance at 866-445-5364 or 217-782-4515.
-The Department maintains complete and current records of all insurance companies licensed to do business in Illinois.
-Information about companies licensed to write insurance in Illinois may also be obtained from the Illinois Department’s website.
+To determine if a company is licensed to write business in Illinois, you may call the Illinois Department of Insurance at 866-445-5364 or 217-782-4515.
+The Department maintains complete and current records of all insurance companies and health maintenance organizations licensed to do business in Illinois.
+Information about companies licensed to write business in Illinois may also be obtained from the Illinois Department’s website.

 How is policy coverage determined following an insolvency?

 Coverage is determined by Illinois law and policy language at the time the member insurer is found to be insolvent and ordered liquidated by a court.
 At this time, the Illinois GA is activated to provide protection.

 In light of changes in the law and the dramatic variations in policy language, the Illinois GA cannot make statements regarding coverage of a specific policy unless it is a policy with a company which has been ordered liquidated by the court and for which the Illinois GA has been activated to provide protection.

 What protections are provided by the Association?